bojackchen/digital-flow/README.md

 for each step if necessary.

 It is strongly recommended that you keep everything the same way.
-You can change the names and paths according to your flavor but you must modify `SKELETON/Makefile` accordingly.
+You can change the names and paths according to your flavor but you must modify `SKELETON/Makefile` appropriately.
 To start, change the current working directory to the same directory as `Makefile`.
 Type `make init` in terminal to check the environment configurations.
 ```console